 ARPANET processor and terminal at UCLA in 1969.
 Photo from the Michael Wingfield Collection in the Kleinrock Internet History Center repository at UCLA Library.

-By 1966, the closest thing that resembled what is today the internet was a three-way network between System Development Corporation in Santa Monica, University of California, Berkeley, and Massachusetts Institute of Technology.
-That network, however, required users to simultaneously login to separate terminals with separate interfaces in order to communicate at the same time.
-That, today, would be like needing a separate computer to visit each individual website.
+In 1966, the closest thing that resembled what is today the internet was a three-way network between System Development Corporation in Santa Monica, the University of California, Berkeley, and the Massachusetts Institute of Technology.
+That network, however, required users to simultaneously log into separate terminals with separate interfaces in order to communicate at the same time.
+Today, that would be like needing a separate computer to visit each individual website.
 Seeing this as cumbersome at best, Robert Taylor, head of the Information Processing Techniques Office of the Advanced Research Projects Agency (ARPA) at the Department of Defense, proposed development of a network in which a single terminal could interact with multiple remote locations at the same time.
 Thus was born ARPANET (Advanced Research Projects Agency Network).
 A development contract was awarded to Bolt Beranek & Newman of Cambridge, Massachusetts.
-The first four terminals of ARPANET were positioned at the University of California, Los Angeles (UCLA), Stanford Research Institute (SRI) in Menlo Park, California, University of California, Santa Barbara, and University of Utah in Salt Lake City.
+The first four terminals of ARPANET were positioned at the University of California, Los Angeles (UCLA), the Stanford Research Institute (SRI) in Menlo Park, California, the University of California, Santa Barbara, and the University of Utah, Salt Lake City.

-At some point past 10 p.m., on October 29, 1969, the first connection was made over the ARAPNET between UCLA and SRI.
-In room 3420 Boelter Hall, UCLA graduate student Charley Kline, under the supervision of Leonard Kleinrock, professor of engineering, typed the first message.
+On October 29, 1969, at some point past 10 p.m., the first connection was made over the ARAPNET between UCLA and SRI.
+In room 3420 in Boelter Hall, UCLA graduate student Charley Kline, under the supervision of engineering professor Leonard Kleinrock, typed out the first message.
 A telephone connection was also open between the two locations in order to verify that messages were getting through.
 Kline, however, was only able to send the letters “L” and “O” of “LOGIN” before the system software crashed.
 Kleinrock attributed the bug to SRI's software.
-Thus was born the internet.
+Bug or no bug, the Internet was born.

 Kleinrock described the interaction by telephone with Bill Duvall at SRI: